Hunting and Trapping Information

-Silvio O. Conte National Wildlife Refuge (federal land): Hunting and fishing information for the Conte NWR, including a printable permission slip for hunters to print and carry with them when hunting on Refuge lands, can be found at https://www.fws.gov/refuge/Silvio_O_Conte/visit/hunting.html.
+Silvio O. Conte National Wildlife Refuge: Hunting and fishing information for the Conte NWR, including a Hunt Brochure for hunters to print and carry with them when hunting on Refuge lands, can be found at https://www.fws.gov/refuge/Silvio_O_Conte/visit/hunting.html.
 Hunters must have a signed USFWS Hunt Brochure at all times.
-(This information is not included in the 2020 CT Hunting and Trapping Guide.)
+(This information is not included in the 2020 Connecticut Hunting and Trapping Guide.)